SeaQL/summer-of-code/2022/README.md

 There is already some preliminary work done for this project.
 Checkout the [StarfishQL repository](https://github.com/SeaQL/starfish-ql) and [demo apps](https://starfish-ql.sea-ql.org/).
 You need to think about it's potential applications and how to make them a reality.

-**Deliverables:** Define and enhance the query language, refine and improve the query engine and develop client-side tools.
+**Deliverables:** Define and enhance the query language, refine and improve the query engine and develop client-side libraries.

 **Skills Preferred:**